 - Malignant anal tumors.
 These are cancerous tumors.
 The most common type is squamous cell carcinoma.
 This type of anal cancer starts in the cells that line the anal margin and most of the anal canal.
 Cloacogenic carcinomas (or transitional cell carcinomas) are a type of squamous cell carcinoma.
 Adenocarcinomas are another type of anal tumor.
 They account for a small number of cases of anal cancer.
 Other types of malignant anal tumors are very rare.

 The anus is the last part of the digestive or gastrointestinal tract.
 It’s at the end of the rectum.
 It's where stool comes out of the body.
 It consists of a muscular ring (sphincter) that opens during a bowel movement to allow stool (feces) to pass through.
 It’s also made of flat cells that form the lining of the inside of the anus.
 Most anal cancers start in these flat lining cells, which are also called squamous cells.
 The lower part of the anus, where it meets the skin, is called the anal margin.

-Learn more about our Colon & Rectal Surgery Providers by clicking here.
+Learn more about our Colon & Rectal Surgery Providers.

 Sometimes anal cancer does not cause any symptoms at all.
 Bleeding from your rectum is the most common symptom of anal cancer.
 Other symptoms can include:

 - Pain or pressure in your anal area